Generic name: chlordiazepoxide hydrochloride and clidinium bromide

 Chlordiazepoxide hydrochloride is 7-chloro-2-methylamino-5-phenyl-3H-1,4-benzodiazepine 4-oxide hydrochloride.
 A colorless, crystalline substance, it is soluble in water.
 It is unstable in solution and the powder must be protected from light.
 The molecular weight is 336.22.
 The structural formula of chlordiazepoxide hydrochloride is as follows:

-Clidinium bromide is a synthetic anticholinergic agent which has been shown in experimental and clinical studies to have a antispasmodic and antisecretory effects on the gastrointestinal tract.
+Clidinium bromide is a synthetic anticholinergic agent which has been shown in experimental and clinical studies to have antispasmodic and antisecretory effects on the gastrointestinal tract.

 Structurally clidinium bromide is:

-Effects on Reproduction:
+Effects on Reproduction

 Librax is indicated to control emotional and somatic factors in gastrointestinal disorders.
 Librax may also be used as adjunctive therapy in the treatment of peptic ulcer and in the treatment of the irritable bowel syndrome (irritable colon, spastic colon, mucous colitis) and acute enterocolitis.